 St. Peter, MN

-David Fienen is Emeritus Professor of Music at Gustavus Adolphus College in St. Peter, MN.
-He retired in 2011 after 38 years as Cantor at Christ Chapel and Professor of Music.
-His final assignment (2009-2011) was as Provost and Dean of the College, having previously been Dean of Faculty and Vice President for Academic Affairs (2000-2001), Associate Dean of the College from (1993-1996).
+David Fienen is Emeritus Professor of Music at Gustavus Adolphus College in St. Peter, MN, having retired in 2011 after 38 years as Cantor at Christ Chapel and Professor of Music.
+His final assignment (2009-2011) was as Provost and Dean of the College, having previously been Dean of Faculty/Vice President for Academic Affairs (2000-2001), and Associate Dean of the College from (1993-1996).
 He also served the College as Director of General Education ( 2002- 2007), Chair of the Faculty Senate as well as chair or member of several other standing committees of the faculty.
 More recently he served as Interim Cantor and Conductor of the Handbell Choir at First Lutheran Church in St. Peter, MN for the 2014-2015 season.

 At Gustavus, he was Chair of the Music Department (1983-1986 and 2005-2009) and the Edgar F. and Ethel Johnson Professor of Fine Arts (2003-2009).
 He holds degrees from Indiana University (B.Mus.), Concordia Seminary in St. Louis (M.A.Rel.), and the University of Minnesota (D.M.A.), and continues his active performance career in the United States and Europe.
 In addition to a solo recital tour through North Germany and Berlin, he has toured Central Europe with both the Gustavus Brass Ensembles (1989) and the Gustavus Wind Orchestra (1994, 2006, 2010, and 2014).
 In June 1990, he was an artist/fellow with the Bach Aria Festival and Institute at Stony Brook, N.Y.
 In July 2004, he played an Orgelvesper at St. Jacobi in Lübeck, Germany, and an organ recital at the Schlosskirche in Lutherstadt Wittenberg, Germany.

 He was secretary/treasurer of the Association of Lutheran Church Musicians (2001-2005), having previously served as founding president of Region III (1986-1988), and as treasurer for ALCM 1993, 1995, and now 2017 biennial conferences.
 From 1983 to 1986 he was on the executive board of the Twin Cities chapter of the American Guild of Organists, and from 1995 to 1997 he was on the board of directors and chair of the finance committee of The Collaboration for the Advancement of College Teaching and Learning.